kutaybulun/rev_d_shim/specs.md

 - Static shimming functionality
 	- Use the extra 4 bits per 32 bits in the BRAM width to indicate trigger breaks.
 	- Still load the next commands, just don't send LDAC.
-- Buffer drain
+- Buffer drain/reset
 	- Doesn't need to be done fast, 1 second is perfectly fine during scan breaks
 	- Triggered from software or hardware
 - Trigger core
 	- Software-defined trigger lockout
 	- Force trigger from PS
 - Waveform is generated/loaded beforehand
-- CLI static shimming is entirely software on top of this PL functionality, PS to PL delay is swamped by human reaction time
+- Calibration core
+	- Measure offset and gain error using ADC and DAC via streaming, calculate in software
+	- Write offset and slope adjustments to a calibration core that will adjust the DAC words as they're loaded from buffer
+	- Datasheet maximum offset error is $\frac{\pm1.5\,\text{mV}}{4\,\text{V}} \times 2^{16}\,\text{LSB} = \pm25\,\text{LSB}$, 5 bits for signed offset error
+	- Datasheet maximum gain error is $\pm 0.06\% \times 2^{16} \,\text{LSB} = \pm 30 \,\text{LSB}$, 5 bits for signed gain error
+	- Core/software should handle 1 LSB precision for both
+	- Ignore this offset in the DAC integrator core
+	- Do NOT use this for shimming!
 - Emergency stop line
 	- Can be activated through interrupts in software (probably Ctrl+C)
 	- Can be activated by PL safety cores (below)
 	- Can send interrupt TO software in case of a PL core initiating
 	- Triggers Shutdown_Force pin
-	- Latches high until reset signal sent
+	- Latches high until E-stop reset signal sent
 	- Activate from empty DAC buffer?
 Can we make an error code register for different crash statuses?
 - E-stop reset
-	- Does a buffer drain
+	- Does a buffer drain/reset
 	- Resets the E-stop line and sends ~shutdown_reset
 - Safety cores
 	- Integrator: Integrates both DAC and ADC separately over (software-defined? pre-set?) time relative to software-defined total threshold, triggers E-stop if passed
 	- Shutdown sense: Cycles shutdown_sense_sel bits to strobe shutdown_sense across all DACs, triggering E-stop if any DAC has thermally latched

+Software goals:
+- One main CLI tool that stays activated the entire time.
+	- PL input registers:
+		- E-stop and reset
+		- SPI clock freq and phase
+		- Buffer drain
+		- Integrator threshold and timeframe
+		- Calibration offset and slope (per DAC. per channel?)
+		- Trigger lockout
+	- PL output registers:
+		- FIFO status
+		- Stopped
+		- Reading any values set above
+	- Commands (any set values can be from a config file loaded on init):
+		- Stop: Manually E-stop.
+Should also be triggered by ctrl+c
+		- Reset: Pulse reset to reset the system, including E-stop.
+Do we need to re-set register values as part of this?
+		- Calibrate: Run calibration and set calibration values
+		- Empty buffer: Drain/reset the buffer
+		- Set/read clock
+		- Set/read safety threshold
+		- Set/read calibration
+		- Set/read lockout
+		- Manual trigger
+		- Static shim: simple commands to manually set shim levels
+		- Start stream: connect a DAC waveform input file and ADC sample output file and start a second stream that keeps the DMA flowing
+		- Stop stream: stop the streams and reset the system
+- Backup CLI safety tool that just sends a shutdown in case the first crashes in a weird way

 Milestones:
 - Parity with original OCRA code -- DAC playback works with load on the bench
-- *Experiment*: Noise test --> RF noise floor variance changes less than 2% when DACs and ADCs operate during image encode readout window
+- **Experiment:** Noise test --> RF noise floor variance changes less than 2% when DACs and ADCs operate during image encode readout window
 - New trigger core with force trigger from software (for debugging, static shim).
 - DAC streaming with DMA on the bench
-- *Experiment*: Successfully update slice-by-slice shims in 2D EPI acquisitions and verify that currents settle in < 1ms and cause no image detectable image artifacts
+- **Experiment:** Successfully update slice-by-slice shims in 2D EPI acquisitions and verify that currents settle in < 1ms and cause no image detectable image artifacts
-- *Experiment*: Play out an arbitrary waveform during an MRI acquisition using a local encoding coil and verify that image encoding occurs as expected.
+- **Experiment:** Play out an arbitrary waveform during an MRI acquisition using a local encoding coil and verify that image encoding occurs as expected.
 For example, play out trapezoid diffusion encode waveforms in a triggered 2D spin-echo EPI sequence (classic Stejskal-Tanner experiment).
-- *Experiment*: Create Pulseq acquisition with chemical shift imaging to map the applied field field in phantom at every point during readout to measure the field and verify that it follows the current accurately; use for image recon calibration if needed.
+- **Experiment:** Create Pulseq acquisition with chemical shift imaging to map the applied field field in phantom at every point during readout to measure the field and verify that it follows the current accurately; use for image recon calibration if needed.
 - ADC streaming with DMA on the bench
-- Calibration using ADCs
 - Buffer drain
+- Calibration core with software tool
-- E-stop system with interrupt from software
+- E-stop system with input from software interrupt
 - Software-defined SPI clock
 - E-stop error codes and interrupt to software
 - Integrator